Belt & Hose Replacement

 Don’t Ignore Your Belts & Hoses

 Tire Works wants to give a simple reminder to get your vehicle’s belts and hoses inspected on a regular basis because damaged pieces can seriously harm your vehicle.
-Research shows that while most people get regular oil changes, they neglect the condition of their belts and hoses.
+Research shows that while most people get regular oil changes in Las Vegas, they neglect the condition of their belts and hoses.
 A leaking hose or a cracked belt will cause you more trouble than an overdue oil change ever will.

 Schedule an appointment today for a belts and hoses replacement.